cpierard/cpierard.github.io/index.markdown

 # Welcome!

-This is my website where I post about [projects](/projects/) I've been involved during my bachelor's and master studies.
+This is my website where I post about [projects](/projects/) I've been involved during my studies.

 Feel free to contact me via email or social media.